Phonics in Motion: Turn Fidgeting into FUNction!

-But what if we could incorporate movement not only into the lesson but throughout the learning process?
+But what if we could incorporate movement not only into the lesson; but throughout the entire learning process?
+What if we can teach Phonemic Awareness and Phonics with motion?
 That is exactly what PIM does, through the use of KMPs.

 To understand this approach, students are not only hearing the sound, and making the sound themselves, they are also learning a unique movement to pair with that sound.
 The class is using not only sound but movement to create meaning and knowledge.

 That is what makes PIM so special and such an asset to teachers.
 Children in this learning environment can link sound to movement, and implement that movement not only during the lesson, but when working independently, reading aloud or to self, and writing.
 Students have daily opportunities to see their teacher and peers model the KMPs and practice the KMPs.

 Many studies show that primary children learn best when they can link movement and sound to their learning.
 Children gain knowledge by linking new concepts to ones that were previously learned to create meaning.

 The way in which PIM introduces topics and concepts is engaging and entertaining to schoolchildren.
 The lessons allow children to be an active part of their learning.
 PIM leads to deeper understanding by implementing movement in every phonemic awareness and phonics lesson, which is how children learn best.
 Phonics in Motion uses movement in daily lessons allowing students to use their fidgets to learn!